-As of December 31,2013, tax-exempt income of approximately \$157.1 million is attributable to the Company's various Approved and Beneficiary Enterprise programs.
-If such tax exempt income is distributed, it would be taxed at the reduced corporate tax rate applicable to such income, and approximately \$15.7 million would be incurred as of December 31, 2013.
+As of December 31, 2014, tax-exempt income of approximately \$148.1 million is attributable to the Company's various Approved and Beneficiary Enterprise programs.
+If such tax exempt income is distributed, it would be taxed at the reduced corporate tax rate applicable to such income, and taxes of approximately \$14.8 million would be incurred as of December 31, 2014.

-A January 2011 amendment to Investment Law sets alternative benefit tracks to those previously in place, as follows: an investment grants track designed for enterprises located in national development zone A and two new tax benefits tracks ("Preferred Enterprise" and "Special Preferred Enterprise"), which provide for application of a unified tax rate to all preferred income of the company, as defined in the Investment Law.
+A January 2011 amendment to Investment Law (the "2011 Amendment") sets alternative benefit tracks to those previously in place, as follows: an investment grants track designed for enterprises located in national development zone A and two new tax benefits tracks ("Preferred Enterprise" and "Special Preferred Enterprise"), which provide for application of a unified tax rate to all preferred income of the company, as defined in the Investment Law.